ImagePullBackOff Errors in Kubernetes

 Check Pod Status: The first step in troubleshooting

-is to check the status of the pod.
-Use the following command to get detailed information about the pod:kubectl describe pod <pod-name>
+ImagePullBackOffis to check the status of the pod.
+Use the following command to get detailed information about the pod:kubectl describe pod <pod-name>Look for the

 Resolving ImagePullBackOff